Lemoncode/react-hooks-by-example/12-set-state-func/Readme.md

 - They run.
 - They die.

-If we remember the concept of closure, when it had an asynchronous call it allowed me in the response to access variables of the parent function that had invoked even though this function was already dead.
+If we remember the concept of closure, when we launch an asynchronous call it allowed me (in the async response handler) to access variables of the parent function that even though this function was already dead.

 If we apply this concept to React, we can find a curious case: